Leaders with Direct Care Experience That Champion High-Quality, Compassionate Mental Healthcare

 I was very hesitant to pursue uncharted areas early on in my career, but my strong desire to be a part of change caused me to challenge myself.
 It led me to believe in the aspirational phrase: “you can achieve almost anything in life”.
 This remains my approach when working with other leaders and our clients at Odyssey.
 My “why” is instilled in all my interactions, every day, as it’s rejoicing to be a part of making a difference in the lives of others.”

 Like so many others in this industry, my passion for this work is rooted in the personal impact of mental health on my family and communities.
 I grew up in a poverty-stricken rural area where mental health struggles were stigmatized, ignored, and blatantly covered up.
 From an early age I witnessed how a lack of acceptance, awareness, and resources resulted in addiction, suicide, poverty, generational trauma, and broken family systems.
-To this day, working as a tech on that acute unit was one of my favorite jobs and continues to shape my perspectives in my current role as Odyssey’s Vice President of Human Resources.
+To this day, working as a tech on that acute unit was one of my favorite jobs and continues to shape my perspectives.

 Odyssey’s founding commitment and treatment philosophy is directly aligned with my strong sense of personal responsibility to positively contribute to this world and desire to create positive change through awareness and access to care.
 It’s a privilege to work alongside so many leaders who, like me, started their careers in direct care roles.
 In my role as head of human resources, I now get to help provide pathways for the mentorship and development of new generations of caring professionals committed to improving the lives of others.”